Twins vs. Cubs Player Props Betting Odds

 Buxton Stats

-- Buxton has collected 28 hits with seven doubles, a triple, eight home runs and 20 walks.
+- Buxton has put up 28 hits with seven doubles, a triple, eight home runs and 21 walks.
 He has driven in 19 runs with two stolen bases.

 Buxton Recent Games